← All Articles

 What's the best all-around fly rod weight for North Georgia trout?

 A 9-foot, 5-weight is the single best choice for North Georgia trout fishing.
-It's versatile enough to throw dry flies, nymph rigs, and small-to-medium streamers, it handles the region's most common water, and it's forgiving for newer casters.
+It's versatile enough to throw dry flies, nymph rigs, and small-to-medium streamers, it matches the region's most-fished water, and it's forgiving for newer casters.
 Why the 5-weight wins:

-If you buy one trout rod for North Georgia, make it a 9-foot 5-weight — it does 90% of what you'll need.
+If you buy one trout rod for North Georgia, make it a 9-foot 5-weight — it does roughly 90% of what you'll need, including the Toccoa, the standard Soque private water, and the Tuckasegee floats across the state line.

 When should you size down to a 3- or 4-weight?